jonah91/InitialGitRepository/README.md

 ## git checkout -b <branchname> - create new branch and switch to it

 ## git branch -d <branchname> - delete existing branch with given name

+## git merge <branchname>  - to merge a history of  different branches into the active branch

+##Merge Steps
+1. Checkout the branch we want to merge changes into.
+2. Git merge <topic branch with changes>.
+3.